-Chiropractors specialize in the practice of manipulative therapy (also referred to as "adjustments") of the spine and extremities.
-Chiropractic manipulative therapy’s benefits can include decreased pain and increased range of motion, as well as improvement in the function of the circulatory, immune, digestive and nervous system.
-Chiropractors may also utilize therapeutic massage, rehabilitative exercises, physical therapy modalities, and nutritional recommendations in their approach to patient care.
+Chiropractic is a healthcare practice that specializes in the diagnosis and care of musculoskeletal (muscle and joint) and related neurological disorders.
+A Doctor of Chiropractic (DC) is trained to utilize manipulative therapy (also referred to as "adjustments") of the spine and extremities, as well as therapeutic massage, rehabilitative exercises, physical therapy modalities, and nutritional recommendations in their approach to patient care.

 Psychotherapy is essentially a carefully-tailored series of conversations between therapist and client, the goal of which is the improvement in emotional and psychological well-being of the client.
 Good therapy is a collaboration between therapist and client; it ultimately provides release and relief by tapping into previously unavailable resources for healing.
 In this way, the capacity for creative thought and action is renewed, and new skills are easier to learn.

 Acupuncture is a Chinese Medicine healthcare practice.
 It is a technique in which specific points on the body are stimulated—most often by inserting thin, stainless steel, sterile needles through the skin.
 Acupuncture can treat musculoskeletal problems, neurological conditions, digestive disorders, and emotional imbalances.
 In addition, it can address addictions, auto-immune diseases, skin complaints, respiratory issues and so much more.